-Author: Malcom Gladwell
+Author: Malcolm Gladwell

-Have you ever read those stories where someone gives up right before their entire life’s dream was about to come true?
-The Tipping Point will inspire you to never give up on your business goals.
-The premises is that everything has a tipping point; that magical moment when everything snaps into place; when a line is crossed that leads to a crescendo of awareness and activity.
+You know the popular storytelling trope where the protagonist is ready to give up right before their entire life’s dream comes true?
+“The Tipping Point’s” premise is that everything has a tipping point: That magical moment when everything snaps into place.
+When that line is crossed, it leads to a crescendo of awareness and activity.

-If you can just keep going, keep pushing, you’ll reach that tipping point with your business.
-This is what Gladwell proves in The Tipping Point with his statistics, anecdotal evidence and cold hard case studies.
+If you can just keep going — keep pushing — you also can reach the tipping point with your business.
+This is what Malcolm Gladwell argues in “The Tipping Point” with his statistics, anecdotal evidence and cold, hard case studies.

-Gladwell is also the author of the bestselling, Blink: The Power of Thinking Without Thinking, and a former reporter for the Washington Post.
+Gladwell is also the author of the bestselling, “Blink: The Power of Thinking Without Thinking,” and a former reporter for the Washington Post.
 He currently serves as a staff writer at The New Yorker Magazine.

-But if you’re like most entrepreneurs, struggling to find the time to make your big schemes a reality, #5, Virtual Freedom, is worth a look.
+If you’re like most entrepreneurs, struggling to find the time to make your big schemes a reality, we recommend you prioritize reading “Virtual Freedom.”